Berrien County Community Recycling Events

 personal documents for shredding:

-Paper documents only, including office paper, brochures, blueprints, mail, folders, paper envelopes, checkbooks, etc. No need to remove staples or paperclips.
+Paper documents only, including office paper, brochures, blueprints, mail, folders, paper envelopes, checkbooks, etc. Participants do NOT need to remove staples or paperclips.

 NOT ACCEPTED: CDs, x-rays, binder clips, driver's license, 3-ring binders, cardboard, books, plastic, metal, other non-paper items.